 "Hey, Yokozawa!
 What the hell did I say about you feeding those strays?"
 Sawada the building's assistant manager shouted.

-"Don't," Yokozawa gruffed around his cigarette as the breathless man drew near.
+"Don't," he gruffed around his cigarette as the breathless man drew near.

 "That's right!
 I don't want them hanging around."

 "Well, do you see any cats here?"
-Yokozawa stared hard at Sawada through his exhalation.
-His smoke-laden voice was brash, despite the fact the building's assistant manager was considerably older.
+Staring hard at Sawada through his exhalation, Yokozawa's smoke-laden voice was brusque.
 "Any trace of feeding?
 I mean, you make these accusations when I'm just standing here innocently smoking."

 "Don't get cocky with me, you disrespectful punk!"
 Sawada huffed, "I saw a dozen cats here!"

-Sawada was furious with this bad attitude and couldn't help but rise to the baiting tone.
+Furious with this bad attitude, Sawada couldn't help but rise to the baiting tone.
 He glanced angrily around and his eye caught that of the boy carrying the suitcase.

-"Hey! you there!"
-Sawada was a bit disconcerted when the youth's head turned to him revealing an apathetic gaze.
+The youth's head turned to him, revealing an apathetic gaze but Sawada pressed on.
 "You saw all those cats here.
 Right?"

-The dark-haired youth's expression didn't alter.
+The boy's expression didn't alter.
 "No," he said simply and began moving forward again.

-Rather than act flustered, the new tenant simply stared at the assistant manager until Sawada became unnerved.
+However, rather than act flustered, the new tenant simply stared at the assistant manager until Sawada became unnerved.
 "Well, what do you have to say for yourself?"
-Sawada demanded.

-"Pet deposit," the amber-eyed youth said coldly.
-"Substantial," he added.
 He set both his case and the carrier down and pulled out his wallet.
-From this he extracted a sheet of paper and handed it to Sawada.
+From this he extracted a sheet of paper and handed it over.

 Yokozawa watched as the assistant manager's expression shifted immediately.
-Sawada handed the slip back.
-After a moment of consideration, trying to save face he declared huffily, "Pet deposit or no, that thing gets out... or makes too much noise and you'll both be looking for a new home!
-Got it?"
+Sawada passed the slip back.
+After a moment of consideration, trying to save face he declared huffily, "Pet deposit or no, that thing gets out or makes too much noise...
+You'll both be looking for a new home!

 "Yes, sir," Though his words were polite the new arrival's tone indicated otherwise.

 "Damn delinquents!"
 Sawada muttered, retreating from the expressionless gaze.
-He nodded at the watching Yokozawa and shouted, "I have my eye on you too, Yokozawa, so don't get too comfortable!"
+He nodded at the watching Yokozawa.
+"I have my eye on you too, Yokozawa!
+So don't get too comfortable!"

-The two young men watched Sawada disappear around the edge of the building.
+The two young men watched the huffing manager disappear around the edge of the building.
 The boy with the carrier picked up his things and began moving once more towards the building.
-Yokozawa nodded slightly when the other youth's eyes connected with his again as he made way over to the base of the stairs.
+Yokozawa nodded slightly when the other's eyes connected with his again as he made way over to the base of the stairs.

 Yokozawa looked down at the carrier.
-A soft, sad mew emanated from inside it.
+A soft, mournful mew emanated from inside it.